yamuna13660/AlgoMate1/README.md

 #  AlgoMate – DSA Tracking Tool

-AlgoMate is a web-based platform designed to help developers track their progress across **480+ Data Structures and Algorithms (DSA) problems**.
+AlgoMate is a web-based platform that enables users to track and manage their progress across 480+ Data Structures and Algorithms (DSA) problems.

 ###  Live Project
 👉 https://algomate-to9n.onrender.com